Snowfork/snowbridge/test/README.md

 scripts/start-services.sh
 ```

-Wait until the "System has been initialized" message
+Wait until the "Testnet has been initialized" message

 Go to polkadot-js and wait until the parachain has started producing blocks:
 https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A11144#/explorer